Learn how to manage user-related security settings within 6clicks

 User lockout

 As the Enable user account locking on failed login attempts setting indicates, accounts can be set to lock after failed login attempts.
+It is recommended to always enable this setting.

 Note: If a user is deactivated or locked out, an administrator can re-activate/unlock them from the user administration screen.